scirpt

 During wheel alignment, a mechanic will place your vehicle on an alignment rack and measure its systems to ensure they’re in line with your vehicle’s specified alignment settings.
 They’ll then adjust the tilt of the wheels, the rear steering, suspension, and air pressure to make sure everything is going in the direction it’s supposed to be.

-How Often Should I Balance and Align My Tires?
+How Often to Balance Tires?

-If you’ve just purchased a new tire or tires, balancing is a mandatory part of the installation process.
-However, tires can wear down in unexpected ways over time.
-Therefore, you should likely get your tires rebalanced every time you have your tires rotated.
 We go over tire rotation in this article, but you can expect to have your tires balanced every 5,000 to 8,000 miles.

 If you notice the telltale vibration in your car, it may also be a sign that you need to have your tires balanced.
 If the vibration is focused in the front of your car, one of your front tires is out of balance.
 If the back passenger seats are vibrating, it’s an issue with a back tire.